 The most distinctive feature of this wetland is the unique landscape of islets called "nagareyama" in Japanese.
-The pretty green islets are the emerged tips of huge rocks sitting at the bottom of the lakes.
+The pretty green islets are the emerged tips of huge rocks sitting on the bottom of the lakes.
 They are lava boulders formed by the volcanic eruption.
-There are more than 120 islets of various sizes in Lake Onuma and Lake Konuma.
+There are more than 120 islets in various sizes in Lake Onuma and Konuma.
 The beautiful landscape of the lakes with these islets and gently sloped Mt.
-Komagatake makes it seem like a magnificent Japanese garden.
-Visitors can appreciate this scenery from many places such as a train window and lakeside road.
+Komagatake looks like a magnificent Japanese garden.
+Visitors can appreciate this scenery from many places such as the train window and lakeside road.
 The picturesque landscape is the greatest asset of this Ramsar site.

-Onuma Quasi-National Park is situated 25km north of the historic Hakodate City, in Hokkaido.
+Onuma Quasi National Park is situated 25km north of Hakodate City, a historic city in Hokkaido.
 The natural environment in the park has been cherished by local people like their own gardens.
-This area is an important resource for tourism, attracting more than 2 million visitors worldwide every year.
+This area is considered to be an important resource for tourism, attracting more than 2 million visitors worldwide every year.

 From spring to autumn, visitors can enjoy sightseeing on boats as well as boating, canoeing, camping, forest walking and bird watching.
-A deciduous broad-leaf forest with Japanese Beech stretches along the shore and the area is a good habitat for many birds including forest birds and water birds such as Common Moorhen, Common Coot, Water Rail and ducks.
-From December to March when the lakes freeze over, many visitors enjoy ice fishing.
+A deciduous broadleaf forest with Japanese Beech stretches along the shore and the area is a good habitat for many birds including forest birds and water birds such as moorhens, coots, water rails and ducks.
+From December to March when the lakes freeze over, many people visit here to enjoy ice fishing.
 The transportation and accommodation here is very convenient.
-The area has good tourist facilities including restaurants and information centers such as Onuma International Communication Plaza and Nanae Town Onuma Nature Center.
+The area has good tourist facilities including restaurants and information centers such as Onuma International Communication Plaza and Park Information Onuma.